 MIX 1

-Music from the archives of Ruptured Records, a mix on the subject of time in this time.
+The Ruptured Sessions: Time in this Time Music from the archives of Ruptured Records, a mix on the subject of time in this time.
 Sung, composed, and tangible.

 Album artwork and photograph by Nour Raad features a photograph of Beirut that highlights the musical atmosphere not only of this mix, but also of the first 6 published volumes of the “Ruptured Sessions” compilation series.
+Read about this mix

 MIX 2

-New music composed by the artists on time in this time in Beirut.
+Caught in Flux New music composed by the artists on time in this time in Beirut.
 Ambient, instrumental, somber, and eerie.

 Album artwork and photograph by Nour Raad, featuring the musical world of the mix and the world it invokes.

-This mix consists of tracks from different volumes of “The Ruptured Sessions” live series.
+MIX 1 The Ruptured Sessions: Time in this Time — by Ziad Nawfal This mix consists of tracks from different volumes of “The Ruptured Sessions” live series.

 “Initially, we had decided to record these sessions for archiving purposes only.
 Listening to them afterwards, and despite all the imperfections and various fumbles induced by on-air anxiety, we found a beautiful set of genuine, touching performances.
 We are proud to present them to you in this form, and are already hard at work battling with the second volume.”
+This is the short text that was enclosed inside volume 1 of “The Ruptured Sessions” CD.
+It was written by myself and Fadi Tabbal, the engineer and producer who recorded and mixed all the live sessions between 2008 and 2020.

 Alko B